 - 15. If there are not enough cards left in the deck for all players, all the cards are dealt except the last card, which is mixed with the burncards (and any cards removed from the deck, as in the previous rule).
 The dealer then scrambles and cuts these cards, burns again, and delivers the remaining downcards, using the last card if necessary.
 If there are not as many cards as players remaining without a card, the dealer does not burn, so that each player can receive a fresh card.
 If the dealer determines that there will not be enough fresh cards for all of the remaining players, then the dealer announces to the table that a common card will be used.
 The dealer will burn a card and turn one card faceup in the center of the table as a common card that plays in everyone's hand.
 The player who is now high using the common card initiates the action for the last round. - 16.
 An all-in player should receive holecards dealt facedown, but if the final holecard to such a player is dealt faceup, the card must be kept, and the other players receive their normal card. - 17.
 If the dealer turns the last card faceup to any player, the hand now high on the board using all the upcards will start the action.
 The following rules apply to the dealing of cards: - (a) If there are more than two players, all remaining players receive their last card facedown.
-A player whose last card is faceup has the option of declaring all-in (before betting action starts). - (b) If there are only two players remaining and the first player's final downcard is dealt faceup, the second player's final downcard will also be dealt faceup, and the betting proceeds as normal.
+A player whose last card is faceup has the option of declaring all-in before betting action starts, meaning that the player does not put any more chips into the pot and subsequent betting by the other active players will be on the side. - (b) If there are only two players remaining and the first player's final downcard is dealt faceup, the second player's final downcard will also be dealt faceup, and the betting proceeds as normal.
 In the event the first player's final card is dealt facedown and the opponent's final card is dealt faceup, the player with the faceup final card has the option of declaring all-in (before betting action starts). - 18.
 A hand with more than seven cards is dead.
 A hand with less than seven cards at the showdown is dead, except any player missing a seventh card may have the hand ruled live.
-[See "Section 16 Explanations," discussion #4, for more information on this rule.]
+[See "Section 16 Explanations," discussion #2, for more information on this rule.] - 19.
+A player who calls a bet even though beaten by an opponent's upcards is not entitled to a refund.
+(The caller receives information about the opponent that is not available for free.)